-The 11th annual Alumni Summer College is the topic of the next “MTSU On the Record” radio program.
+The 11th annual Alumni Summer College was the topic of a recent “MTSU On the Record” radio program.

-Host Gina Logue’s interview with Rhonda King, assistant director of alumni relations, will air from 9:30 to 10 p.m.
-Tuesday, June 12, and from 6 to 6:30 a.m.
-Sunday, June 17, on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+Host Gina Logue’s interview with Rhonda King, assistant director of alumni relations, first aired June 12 on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+You can listen to their conversation above.

 Capitalizing on the old saying that “laughter is the best medicine,” singer Ray Stevens and comedian Chonda Pierce are headlining the June 20-22 event, which has a theme of “Better Living: The Quest for Wellness, Meaning and Happiness.”